Find below answers to some of the most commonly asked questions related to admissions.

 If I earned a master’s degree in the US or from another English-speaking country, but received my undergraduate degree in an international school, am I still required to submit the TOEFL?

-If you took the TOEFL or IELTS exam when applying to a graduate program at another institution and scored above the Columbia GSAS minimum requirement of 100 (IBT), 600 (PBT), or 7.5 (IELTS), you may fulfill the English proficiency requirement by uploading a scanned copy of the score report to the online application.
-However, if you did not score above the Columbia GSAS required minimum or do not have a copy of your old results, you must retake the exam.
+If you took the TOEFL or IELTS exam when applying to a graduate program at another institution and scored above the Columbia GSAS minimum requirement of 100 (IBT), 600 (PBT), or 7.5 (IELTS), you may be eligible to fulfill the English proficiency requirement by submitting the official TOEFL/IELTS Waiver Request Form and uploading a scanned copy of the score report to the online application.
+The form may be accessed on the Test Scores page of the application.
+Please note that the form may not be submitted until after you have entered the name of the relevant graduate institution on the Educational History section of the application.
+If you did not score above the Columbia GSAS required minimum or do not have a copy of your old results, you must retake the exam.

 When should I take the GRE or TOEFL?